berkeleydeeprlcourse/homework_fall2020/hw2/README.md

 ## Plotting your results

 We have provided a snippet that may be used for reading your Tensorboard eventfiles in [scripts/read_results.py](cs285/scripts/read_results.py).
 Reading these eventfiles and plotting them with [matplotlib](https://matplotlib.org/) or [seaborn](https://seaborn.pydata.org/) will produce the cleanest results for your submission.
-For debugging purposes, we recommend visualizing the Tensorboard logs using `tensorboard --logdir cs285/data`.
+For debugging purposes, we recommend visualizing the Tensorboard logs using `tensorboard --logdir data`.